 Having limited tort coverage does not mean that you are automatically prevented from recovering.

-Certain?exceptions?may apply, which can allow you to recover for pain and suffering.
+Certain exceptions may apply, which can allow you to recover for pain and suffering.
 Even if your situation is not an exception, you still will be able to recover for economic losses such as missed time at work or rental car expenses.
-The first step to making a claim is?to speak with an attorney who knows limited tort law and how it will play out in your situation.
-Joel Kofsky has handled these types of claims for twenty years.
+The first step to making a claim is to speak with an attorney who knows limited tort law and how it will play out in your situation.
+We have handled these types of claims for twenty years.
 Insurance companies count on the fact that you don’t know the law.
 You should count on an attorney who does.
-Based on your situation,?you may be finding it difficult to find transportation to an attorney’s office.
+Based on your situation, you may be finding it difficult to find transportation to an attorney’s office.
 We regularly make home and hospital visits.
 Call us and we can set up an appointment that works for you.
-Exceptions